aadetritawara/PersonalFinanceTracker/README.md

 ---

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on either the "Add New Expense" or "Add New Earning" button.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by observing the changes made to the account "Y" balance when logging multiple items "X".
-You can click either the "Add New Expense" or the "Add New Earning" button to see the *change in the balance* (top left corner).
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by either clicking on the "Filter Expenses" or "Filter Earnings" button to see the filtering of logged items (bottom of screen).
 - You can locate my visual component by looking at the top right hand side labelled "Spending By Category".
 It has image icons of each of my five categories.
 - You can save the state of my application by clicking on the Quit button then the "Yes" button in the window that pops up.
 - You can reload the state of my application by selecting the "Yes" button in the first pop-up window that appears upon opening the application.